Mikko Kavén

 Mikko Juhani Kavén (born 19 February 1975) is a retired Finnish football goalkeeper who used to play for Tampere United in Finland's Veikkausliiga.

 He is currently acting as goalkeeping coach in Veikkausliiga side Ilves.

-Trivia
+Club career

 Kavén has also played for Kuusysi and HJK Helsinki in Finland and for Motherwell F.C. in Scotland and Vålerenga I.F. in Norway.

+In 1998, he was part of the HJK squad that qualified for the UEFA Champions League group stage.

-International
+International career

 Kavén played 15 times for Finnish national team before retiring from international games in January 2008.